 FAQs

-Some of the useful words which students can use for the IELTS writing task1 are verbs for describing trends and changes such as increasing, rise, grow, and go up.
-Adverbs for indicating the speed or frequency of change such as quickly, steadily, slowly, and gradually.
+Some of the useful words which students can use for the IELTS writing task are verbs for describing trends and changes such as increasing, rising, growing, and going up.
+Adverbs indicate the speed or frequency of change such as quickly, steadily, slowly, and gradually.

 The IELTS Writing section consists of two tasks – Task 1 and Task 2.
 Task 1 requires you to write a report based on a given graph, chart, or diagram, while Task 2 requires you to write an essay on a given topic.
 Students can structure their reports with an introduction, main body paragraphs, and a conclusion.
 They can also use appropriate vocabulary and grammar to describe the data accurately.